Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Thus we arrive at what is called Bhakti, supreme devotion, in which forms and symbols fade away.
 He who has achieved that cannot belong to any sect, because all sects are in him.

-The rest of this summary on “Introduction to Bhakti by Vivekananda” is only available to students of the Gita Institute
+The rest of this summary on “Introduction to Bhakti by Vivekananda” is available exclusively to students of the Bhagavad Gita Institute

 Swami Vivekananda Vision: Liberating humanity from ignorance (Bhagavad Gita and Vedanta)